sambanihit98/lin/README.md

 ## Key Features
 - Fully responsive layout for desktop, tablet, and mobile.
-- Customizable header and footer with dynamic color options.
-- Smooth, animated dropdown menus for desktop and mobile.
-- Integrated sections for hero banners, company information, and legal pages.
-- Ready for easy integration with WordPress customizer for colors, fonts, and logo.
 - SEO-friendly markup and accessible design principles.

 ---